yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

 The Carpentries Workbench is the first step towards making our lesson infrastructure more equitable and accessible, but we are far from finished.
-In the future, we can envision a lesson infrastructure that drives lesson developers towards the pit of success in terms of creating accessible and up-to-date lessons in any lanuguge (both human and computer).
+In the future, we can envision a lesson infrastructure that drives lesson developers towards the [pit of success](https://engineering.rice.edu/news/hadley-wickham-identifies-good-design-data-science) in terms of creating accessible and up-to-date lessons in any language (both human and computer).

 OMAR PLEASE HELP THING OF A GOOD ENDING